Skip to main content

 disks: 1 TB SSD NVMe, performance — read 700,000 IOPS / write 180,000 IOPS, bandwidth — 7,000 MB/s;

-• improved cluster, node, and database monitoring charts in the Control panel.
-Now you can open charts in full screen, toggle metrics on or off, and display data for multiple nodes on a single chart;
+• we improved monitoring charts for clusters, nodes, and databases in the Control Panel.
+Now you can open charts in full-screen mode, enable or disable metrics, and display data from multiple nodes on a single chart;

-• updated interface elements in the Control Panel: texts, icons, and padding;
+• updated interface elements in the Control Panel: text, icons, and spacing;

-• redesigned the configuration selection algorithm when creating and scaling a cluster.
+• reworked the configuration selection algorithm when creating and scaling a cluster.